 - Improve Your Posture: Posture is important in preventing pain in your back and hips as you undertake the responsibilities of motherhood.

 - Learn to Activate Your Core: Knowing which muscles to activate and how they work will help to reduce that ‘Mummy tummy’ and create a stronger body.

 - Learning to Coordinate It All: Do you know how to co-ordinate your breathing and pelvic floor activation all while performing a squat?
 It sounds tricky but once you have the understanding of each part, we can teach you how to bring it all together.

-In our Mums & Bubs Fitness Classes, it’s more than just a workout.
+Our Pregnancy and Post Natal Fitness Services aim to provide more than just a workout.
 You will learn to identify areas impacted by your pregnancy, how to breathe again, activate your core and pelvic floor in all movements and prevent injury.
-If you would like to join a class, we offer a free trial session to all mums or mums to be.
-Book Online today to secure your place.
-If you need help with your core and pelvic floor, contact us today with your questions.
+If you would like to find out how we can help, Contact Us and we can discuss a plan for your individual needs.